What is a phobia?

 Agoraphobia

 Typically, agoraphobia is thought of as a fear of open spaces, but it is more complex than that.
-Essentially, agoraphobia is feeling anxious about being in places or situations that it would be difficult or embarrassing to escape from.
+Essentially, agoraphobia is feeling anxious about being in places or situations from which it would be difficult or embarrassing to escape.
 This is especially the case if a person suffers from panic attacks.

 Having agoraphobia can have a big impact on the way you live your life.
 For people with agoraphobia, just leaving the house can cause panic.
 Those who do go out might fear being alone and often try to avoid crowded or unknown places.